 Zimmerman’s father defended the shooting in the interview with WOFL, but asked that his face be obscured because he fears for his safety.

-Robert Zimmerman told the news station that Martin confronted his son first and pummeled his son.
+Robert Zimmerman told the news station that Martin confronted his son first and pummeled his son continually.

-Robert Zimmerman, who was not there the night of the shooting, did not say how he knew the details of the altercation.
+Robert Zimmerman was not there the night of the shooting and did not say during the interview how he knew the details of the altercation.

-The elder Zimmerman’s account was disputed by Martin’s family attorney and several legal experts who looked at the video.
+The elder Zimmerman’s account was disputed by Martin’s family attorney and several other legal experts.

 “The injuries that made it sound as though he really should have been on a stretcher are not apparent in this tape at all,” said Marcia Clark, the former prosecutor in the O.J.
 Simpson trial.
 “He moves freely.
-He moves fluidly, not like someone who has just been through a beating in any way, shape or form, someone whose head has been pounded on the pavement as hard as described, someone whose nose was broken and bleeding.
+He moves fluidly, not like someone who has just been through a beating in anyway shape or form, someone’s whose head has been pounded on the pavement as hard as described, someone who’s nose was broken and bleeding.
 That tells you a great deal.”

 Sybrina Fulton, Martin’s mother, said the video is among other evidence that proves her son was killed unjustly.

 Zimmerman says he killed Martin in self-defense after the teen attacked him in the gated community.
 Zimmerman has not been arrested and authorities have said said he has not been charged because there are no grounds to disprove his story of what happened.